nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Updates the person at the specified `INDEX` as called, and increments the person's non-compliance counter by 1.
 * The index **must be a positive integer** (e.g. 1, 2, 3, ..)
 * The index **must not exceed the total number of persons** in the contacts list
-* If `session` or `schedule` was previously called, the person at the specified `INDEX` will be removed from the list.
+* If Track2Gather is in SHN enforcement mode, the person at the specified index will be removed from the schedule and thus the display.

-Examples:
+  * Note that the person at the specified index will have its call status indicator changed to a green tick and its non-compliance counter incremented by 1.
+* If Track2Gather is not in SHN enforcement mode, the person at the specified index will have its call status indicator changed to a green tick, and non-compliance counter incremented by 1.

+Example when not in SHN enforcement mode:
-* `fcall 1` updates the first person in the list as called, and increments the person's non-compliance counter by 1.
+* `fcall 1` updates the first person in the list by:
+  * changing the person's call status indicator to a green tick.
+  * incrementing the person's non-compliance counter by 1.

+Example when in SHN enforcement mode:
-* `session` followed by `fcall 1` updates the first person in the list as called, increments the person's non-compliance counter by 1, and removes the person from the list.
+* `fcall 1` removes the first person in the list from the schedule and thus the display.

-### Starting a new SHN enforcement session : `session`

-Starts a new SHN enforcement session with all persons set to non-called.

-Format: `session`
-* Shows a list of all persons who have not been called in the current SHN enforcement session.
+    * Note that the first person's call status indicator and non-compliance counter are also updated (as in the above example), except the person can now only be viewed outside SHN enforcement mode.

 ### Viewing help : `help`

 Shows a message explaining how to access the help page.